-The ICTC Management Committee met on May 10, 2023, and forwards this item to the Commission for their review and approval after public comment, if any:
+It is requested that the ICTC Management Committee forward this item to the Commission for their review and approval after public comment, if any:

 - 1. Receive and file the TDA Triennial Performance Audit(s) for the Imperial County Transportation Commission, Imperial Valley Transit (IVT), IVT Ride, IVT Access, IVT Ride and the YCAT East County Service. - 2.
 Direct staff to transmit the performance audit(s) to Caltrans and other state agencies as required.